locize/blog/source/_posts/2021/04-14-how-to-internationalize-react-i18next.md

 ![](app_2.jpg "locize © inweso GmbH")

-*fyi: i18next is also able to handle languages with multiple plural forms, like arabic:*
+*💡 i18next is also able to handle languages with multiple plural forms, like arabic:*

 ```javascript
 // translation resources: